 The Personal Development Review process and training and development programme aims to manage talent in order to reduce single person dependencies on key people as well as staff turnover.
 Documentation of policies and procedures also limit the reliance on specific individuals.

-HSA's Operational risk has seen a small increase driven by the change in gross technical provisions.
+HSA's Operational risk has seen a increase driven by an increase in the gross earned premiums.

 C.6.
 Other material risks

 C.6.1.
 Description of other material risks

 Strategic risk